 Such acknowledgment, however, will not constitute a determination that the complaint addresses a law applicable to the institution or otherwise is a complaint covered by the policy.
 If there is no indication that institutional remedies have been exhausted, the complaint will be returned for that purpose.

-Filing a complaint pursuant to this policy cannot, and does not, extend or satisfy any statutory deadlines that may apply to filing particular complaints with any other state or federal agency having jurisdiction over such matters.
+Filing a complaint pursuant to this policy cannot, and does not, extend or satisfy any statutory deadlines that may apply to file particular complaints with any other state or federal agency having jurisdiction over such matters.

 Complaints that fall within the jurisdiction of the CBHE will be investigated and resolved as appropriate by the relevant unit of the MDHE.
 Complaints that fall within the jurisdiction of another State agency or are within the purview of an institution’s accrediting body will be forwarded to that agency for appropriate investigation and resolution.
 The agency to which the complaint is forwarded will keep the MDHE apprised of on-going status and final disposition of the complaint.
 All parties to the complaint will be notified of its resolution by mail.